Initial Application — Pharmacy Technician

 Step Two: Obtain and Complete the Fingerprint Session with the TSBP Service Code

 Upon completing the Online Application, the applicant must obtain and complete the fingerprinting process with the approved Vendor.
 Instructions regarding this process are sent in the automatic email once the online application is submitted.
 Alternatively, see fingerprinting information for details by clicking the button below:

 NOTE: There is a separate fee for the fingerprinting session that will be obtained by the approved vendor.
 The fee is generally less than $50.00.

 Step Three: Checking the Status of Your Application

-Allow a minimum of THREE weeks* for the application to be reviewed and processed.
+Allow a minimum of SIX weeks* for the application to be reviewed and processed.
 Once approved, a registration number is issued with an ACTIVE status.
 An applicant can NOT perform ANY Technician duties until a registration number has been assigned with an active status.
 Registrations can be verified online using the pharmacy technician license verification search.

 *Any applicant that has any criminal history or prior disciplinary action may have a longer processing time as the application will have to be reviewed by TSBP Enforcement Staff.
 More information regarding this review can be found under Disclosure of Criminal History.
 This review may take several months to be completed.